Touhou Spell Bubble: Reception

 Touhou Spell Bubble received "generally favorable reviews", according to review aggregator Metacritic.
 Nintendo Life's Pete Davison commended the gameplay, music, and artwork, but criticised the lack of an online multiplayer.
 Digitally Downloaded's Harvard L. was more critical, stating that "the elegant simplicity of Puzzle Bobble was being tainted", resulting in "a game about instincts rather than planning".
 He considered both the story and gameplay too difficult to understand, and argued that it was inferior to the original Puzzle Bobble.
 Siliconera's Jenni Lada gave positive remarks to the "unbelievably satisfying" gameplay, and "amazing" music.
 Lada later went on to call it one of the best games of 2020.

-Pure Nintendo Magazines Kirk Hiner regarded it as a clever and challenging game due to the combination of bubble popping mechanics, with rhythm and strategy elements into the core gameplay, but criticized its high retail price when compared to similar titles.
 Nintendo Blast's Juliana Paiva Zapparoli criticized the high retail price due to the use of licensed music and translation issues, stating that the title was better suited for fans of Touhou Project.
 Nevertheless, Zapparoli gave positive remarks for the gameplay, replay value, game modes, responsive controls, adjustable difficulty, music selection and for being faithful to the source material.
 Cubed3's Shane Jury felt that the game stands above most puzzle titles on Nintendo Switch for its "brilliant audio collection" and unique take on the Puzzle Bobble system, but criticized the lack of online multiplayer.
 Touch Arcade's Shaun Musgrave called Touhou Spell Bubble one of the 10 best puzzle games available on Switch, but noted "the only thing it’s missing is an online multiplayer mode, and that is admittedly a big omission given what a blast the local multiplayer mode is."